Q. What does establish credibility mean?

 Thank you for your question on establishing credibility.

-Depending on how you use that phrase, it could mean one of two things:
+That phrase could mean one of two things:

 1) You are supposed to establish credibility in your own paper.